FAQ2022-12-12T23:47:53+00:00

 A: No, at this time we do not allow for solo racers, a team must have at least three racers.

-A: Beginning in 2018, yes.
-A racer can compete in up to three different legs of the race for the same team or multiple teams.
-Please be advised that your chip timing will continue during any gear or clothing transitions and travel and gear logistics are the responsibility of the team and their support crew.
+A: A racer can compete in up to three different legs of the race for the same team or multiple teams.
+Please be advised that your timing chip will continue during any gear or clothing transitions and travel and gear logistics are the responsibility of the team and their support crew.
+Please read the “Competing in Multiple Legs” section on this page of our website for more information on what and what isn’t allowed as several combinations DO NOT compliment each other due to the highway closure and safety regulations.

-A: The Message Board allows you to post a message that says you are seeking a racer.
+A: Our Message Board allows you to post a message seeking a racer or look through posts by teams looking for a racer.

 SKI TO SEA